ijardillier/netclient-elastic/Readme.md

         }
     }

-To define the APM server to cmmunicate with, add the following configuration:
+To define the APM server to communicate with, add the following configuration:

     {
         "AllowedHosts": "*",